geo-data/medin-portal/README.md

 ## Getting started using Docker

-The easiest way to install the application for production use is to use [Docker](http://www.docker.io) using the mod wsgi container: after installing docker running the following command will expose the application on port `8000`.
+[Docker](http://www.docker.io/) provides a Linux environment for applications to run in containers.
+Pre-built images for these containers are available and provide the easiest way to install the application for production use.
+For example, running the following command will deploy the portal on port `8000` under Apache using mod wsgi:

     docker run -p=8000:80 geodata/medin-portal:wsgi